skspade/workmux/README.md

 # Create a new branch from a specific base
 workmux add hotfix --base production

-# Use the current branch as the base (stacked branch)
-workmux add feature-2 --from-current

 # Create a worktree from a remote branch (creates local branch "user-auth-pr")
 workmux add origin/user-auth-pr